facundobatista/pyempaq/README.md

 A simple but powerful Python packer to run any project with any virtualenv dependencies anywhwere.

-With PyEmpaq you can convert any Python project (see limitations below) into a single `.pyz` file with everything packed inside.
+With PyEmpaq you can convert any Python project (see limitations below) into a single `.pyz` file with all the project's content packed inside.

 Packing is super simple, see this demo:

 ![pack-demo](https://github.com/facundobatista/pyempaq/blob/main/resources/demo_pack.gif?raw=True)

 That single file is everything that needs to be distributed.
 When the final user executes it, the original project will be expanded, its dependencies installed in a virtualenv, and then executed.
 Note that no special permissions or privileges are required, as everything happens in the user environment.
+The only requirement is Python to be already installed.

 See that in action: